-Occasionally a client would like something of mine that is not on my website.
-Often I can modify one of my folding designs and send the client pictures for their approval.
-When I don’t have a design, and if the project fits my talents, I offer to create it.
-I like to know where the piece is to rest (e.g., what size wall or surface, and the colors around it, etc.).
-The following sequence of pictures describes this process for one commission; a bald eagle to be given to someone who worked in the security industry.
+Occasionally a client would like something of mine that is not on my website or seen on display.
+Sometimes I can modify one of my folding designs and send the client pictures for their approval.
+When I don’t have a design, I most often recommend my colleagues to the client.
+Corporate clients rarely have sufficient experience with origami design to offer realistic jobs in terms of compensation or time needed to complete the job.
+Often I will receive a request with only a few weeks to design and make a display for a trade show booth.
+My favorite unrealistic request was a Hong Kong outfit who wanted 2012 flower blossoms from a $ 100 note I would have to print from a PDF for a new shopping mall.
+They additionally wanted the 12 zodiac animals of the Chinese calendar; all to be done in 3 weeks.
+And could the dragon be done in life size?
+The following sequence of pictures describes how long a commission took to design a bald eagle for someone who worked in the security industry.
 I received some indication of what size piece to make, whether it was to be wall mounted or free standing, and the attitude of the eagle.
 Fortunately I had a basic design I could modify.
 Here are the steps I did to complete this project:

 I sent the client several drawings like the one above for their approval.
 Once approved I did several folding designs before settling on the final crease pattern.
 The eagle had to folded from one bi-colored sheet of paper, and have a wingspan of at least 10-inches wide.
 To get the wing width I would need at least a 4-foot long piece of hand-made white paper which I ordered from a store in New York.